TUW-VieVS/VieSchedpp/README.md

 ----

-If you have troubles getting `boost` to work simply try to build it without `c++ boost libraries` (header only - see `CMakeLists.txt` file `BOOST` section).
+If you have troubles getting `boost` to work simply try to build it without `c++ boost libraries`. (see Section "Tipps installing VieSchedpp")

 ----

-If you still have troubles installing the software contact me under: matthias.schartner@geo.tuwien.ac.at.
+If you still have troubles installing the software contact me: matthias.schartner@geo.tuwien.ac.at.

 ## Software errors